Broocks History, Family Crest & Coats of Arms

-Norman Conquest brought to England in 1066.
+Broocks is one of the thousands of new names that the Norman Conquest brought to England in 1066.
 The Broocks family lived in Essex.
 The name, however, derives from the family's former residence in Broc, in the area of Anjou, France.
-CITATION[CLOSE]

 Early Origins of the Broocks family